missmah/FASTBuild-UE4/README.md

 ### Adding FASTBuild classes

-First step is to add our FASTBuild classes.
-Place the files in this respository in <UnrealBuildTool>/System
+First step is to add our FASTBuild C# class.
+Place the FastBuild.cs file into UnrealEngine/Engine/Source/Programs/UnrealBuildTool/System

 ### Configuration/BuildConfiguration.cs

 - Add the following properties to the top of the file.

 ```
 // --> FASTBuild

 /// <summary>
 /// Whether FASTBuild may be used.
 /// </summary>
 [XmlConfig]
 public static bool bAllowFastbuild;

-/// <summary>
-/// Whether linking should be disabled.
-Useful for cache
-/// generation builds
-/// </summary>
-[XmlConfig]
-public static bool bFastbuildNoLinking;

-/// <summary>
-/// Whether the build should continue despite errors.
-/// Useful for cache generation builds
-/// </summary>
-[XmlConfig]
-public static bool bFastbuildContinueOnError;

 // <-- FASTBuild
 ```